Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 		u8 nr;
 	};

-Use to_sensor_dev_attr_2 to get the pointer to this structure.
-Its parameter is the device to which the attribute is attached.
+Use to_sensor_dev_attr_2 to get the woke pointer to this structure.
+Its parameter is the woke device to which the woke attribute is attached.